Call now: 252-767-6166

 Note that the OMF default file size is 100 MB, and the file size can’t be overridden at the command line.
 You can specify the file size only if you bypass OMF and specify the filename and location in the data file clause.

-Oracle enhanced the Oracle9i alert log to display messages about tablespace creation and data file creation.
-To see the alert log, you must go to the Background_dump_destination directory.
-You get the location of this directory by issuing the command in Listing F.
+Oracle enhanced the Oracle alert log to display messages about tablespace creation and data file creation.
+To see the alert log, you must go to the background_dump_destination directory.
+You get the location of this directory by issuing the show parameter command.

 SQL> show parameter background_dump